FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 # Anthropology of Money

-In order to build a computer that performs medical diagnosis, launch the Luna 3 to photograph the far side of the Moon, or even to apply to medical residency programs in 110 hospitals, you need three
+In order to build a computer able to perform medical diagnoses, launch the Luna 3 to photograph the far side of the Moon, or even apply for medical residency programs in 110 hospitals, you need three things:
-things: Money, training and collaboration.
+Money, training and collaboration.
 If I had not obtained the collaboration of Vindaar and Juan Carlos Paco, I would not be able to write about
 Nim macros.
 If the members of the Della-Vos group